isislab-unisa/KGHeartbeat/docs/quality_dimensions/believability.md

 #### **Trust value**
 It is a score which is between 0 and 1 which helps the KG user to understand how much information about the believability is available.
 In fact, this value is calculated as a weighted average based on how many of the following values are present: name, description, URL and presence in the reliable provider list.
 For each of these values, if the KG has it, 1 is assigned, otherwise 0.
 The sum is made and then divided by 4.
 The value obtained will be the trust value of the dataset.
+We also use this value to quantize the entire believability dimension, because this is a value which summarizes all the metrics.